wyliodrinstudio/WyliodrinSTUDIO/docs/source/dialogs_notifications.rst

 Dialogs and Notifications
 ===========================

+|

 In the *"workspace"* plugin you will find, additionally to the functions presented in the :ref:`API section <api>`, some functions design to create and display in the application some customized pop-ups, like dialogs, prompts and notifications.

 |

 Dialogs
 *********
-A dialog is a component that inform users about a specific task and may contain critical information, require decisions, or involve multiple tasks.
+A dialog is a component that inform users about a specific task and may contain important information, require decisions, or involve multiple actions or inputs.
 It can usually be used to collect data from the user.

 .. _showDialog: